Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Arizona Stats and Trends

-- Arizona has two wins against the spread in six games this year.
+- So far this year Arizona has two wins against the spread.

-- The Wildcats have been underdogs by 18 points or more once this year and covered the spread.
+- This year, the Wildcats won ATS in their only game as an underdog of 17.5 points or more.

 - Arizona's games this year have gone over the total in two out of six opportunities (33.3%).